Home » Yolanda Brown, 21: Shot Dead Alongside Boyfriend In Recording Studio

 Investigators determined that the pair had been dead at the very least three days before their bodies were discovered in the studio.
 Detectives chased leads in an attempt to find who was responsible for robbing a four-year-old girl from being raised by her mother, but the case grew cold.
 Many thought that the unknown murderer behind the double killing would never be caught.

-Nearly a decade later in the summer of 2016, Yolanda’s parents revealed to WISN 12 News that police do have a suspect, and the lead detective is assured he is the perpetrator, but police weren’t in any hurry to charge the alleged guilty party with the crimes.
+Nearly a decade later, in the summer of 2016, Yolanda’s parents revealed to WISN 12 News that police had a suspect.
+They claimed the lead detective was assured he was the perpetrator.
+Still, police weren’t hurrying to charge the alleged guilty party with the crimes.

 “The guy that they said is responsible is incarcerated out of state, and he is not going nowhere right now, so they’re not rushing it, but they would like to bring him back to stand trial on this one,” Yolanda’s father, William Brown, said.